St Barnabas Street, Wellingborough, Northamptonshire, NN8 3HB

 Natalie has a BSc (Honours) Radiography (Radiotherapy), an MA Applied Health Studies (Research) and has over 16 years experience working in NHS hospitals in England, with her last post being Consultant Therapy Radiographer in Oncology.
 She has lectured in her field at local, national and international level.

 Natalie left the NHS in 2011 to devote her time to raising her young family.
 She became Director of Centric4 Limited in 2013.
 This consultancy company was established with her husband, providing organisational change services for both private and public sector clients.
 Natalie specialises in leadership and organisational culture.

 Caroline is a Group Human Resources Manager in a large private sector company and has over 15 years of experience in HR working across sectors, including the police, specialising in change management and business transformation.
-She is the chair of the Resources Committee and the lead governor for Literacy.

 Caroline has close ties to St Barnabas Church and is involved in Messy Church and the women’s outreach group “Women of Word”, WOW for short; and is an active member of the Friends of St Barnabas School.

 Committee Membership: Resources (Chair); Teaching, Learning and Attainment; Christian Distinctiveness